gaurav-patil/react-boilerplate-fully-explained/README.md

 * The server folder contains all the development server and the production server related configuration files.

-* The internals folder contains the most important webpack configuration (the main engine of our app) as well as the scripts which we use use in the scripts tag in our package.json file.
+* The internals folder contains the most important webpack configuration (the main engine of our app) as well as the script files which we use use in the scripts tag in our package.json file.

 ## How does the app start running ?